HKUST-Aerial-Robotics/D2SLAM/README.md

     bag: "drone3.bag"

 output_path: "outputs/fuse_all/" # Output path of logs
-workspace: "/home/xuhao/swarm_ws/" # The workspace to load
+workspace: "/home/xuhao/swarm_ws/" # The workspace to load, leave it to any value if you do NOT compile code on host.
 image_name: "xuhao1/d2slam:pc" # Docker image
 exclude_topics: ["/uwb_node/incoming_broadcast_data"] # Exclude some topic while playing.
 rate: 0.5 # Speed to play.